JeroenoBoy/JUtils/README.md

 WaitForEndOfFrame      Coroutines.WaitForEndOfFrame() // Returns a cached version of the WaitForEndOfFrame instance CoroutineCatcher       Coroutines.Catcher(IEnumerator coroutine) // Returns a CoroutineCatcher that can catch errors happening in the coroutine

+// There are just little shorthands if you don't want to create a new coroutine for something simple void Coroutines.RunNextFrame(Action action) // Run an action in the next frame void Coroutines.RunAfter(Action action, float delay) // Run an action after a certain delay

 CoroutineCatcher catcher;
 bool catcher.HasThrown(out Exception exception) // Check if the coroutine has thrown an exception yield return catcher; //  Can be used like this to run the coroutine